codefellows/sea-w31-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch
+QUestions:10
+2. I really liked learning the process of what Git is 3.I would like a little more time to figure out the steps